Agriculture

 Different Type of Roses - Climber and Rambler Rose

-The Climber rose variety features long, robust canes that can be trained using a support.
+The Climber rose variety features long, robust canes that can be trained using support.
 Horizontal training promotes better blossoming.
 This variety is less vigorous, blooms larger and repeats flowering, unlike the ramble roses.
 Most climbing roses develop to a height of 6 to 20 feet.
-It is just like a vine but not an actual vine and can delight anyone with its big flowers, which pop out anytime during the growing season.
-Some examples of Climber roses are May Queen, Eden, Kanyakumari, etc.
+It is just like a vine, but not an actual vine, and can delight anyone with its big flowers, which pop out at any time during the growing season.
+Some examples of Climber roses include May Queen, Eden, and Kanyakumari.

-Ramble roses are more vigorous, bloom smaller and flower once a year, unlike Climber roses, with dense blooms and flexible stems.
+Ramble roses are more vigorous, bloom smaller, and flower once a year, unlike Climber roses, which have dense blooms and flexible stems.
 This variety is ideal for garden décor as it can be easily trained on arches and pergolas.
 Some examples of Ramble roses are Snow Goose and American Pillar.

 Landscape Rose